 Don’t get taken in by amateur or unscrupulous buyers.
 There are proven methods to know if the buyer you’re talking to really has the money and intent.
 An experienced multifamily real estate agent will recognize the signs, and can tell very quickly if you’re wasting your time or might even be getting into trouble.

-If your building is worth 10 million dollars whoever you’re talking to needs to have 3 million in cash
+Rule of thumb: If your building is worth 10 million dollars whoever you’re talking to needs to have 3 million in cash

-An experienced multifamily broker knows all the ingredients to a win/win transaction and in what order they need to happen.
+A good broker knows all the ingredients to a win/win transaction and in what order they need to happen.
 A good deal has a flow to it.
 All the parts fall into place just when they need to in order to keep the deal moving.

 A large percentage of multifamily building purchases in Canada are made by REITs